top of page

 Layoffs (Require Financial Proof)

 For example, Microsoft laid off approximately 5,000 workers even though they had over $20 billion in cash.
-Other companies followed suit and laid off employees in droves which further exacerbated the economic slowdown into becoming a deep recession.
-In the end, many executives got away with violating their workers' civil rights by laying off employees without the appropriate financial justification.
+Other companies followed suit which further exacerbated the problem into becoming a deep recession.
+In the end, many executives got away with violating their workers' civil rights by laying off employees without the appropriate financial justification for doing so.

 Layoffs (Guarantee Job)

-Another abusive behavior by employers is that they lay off older workers in favor of younger (and cheaper) laborers.
-This is clearly discriminatory and often occurs after a recession.
-To prevent this, federal law should require companies to rehire their former employees who were previously laid off before they may find a replacement.
+Another unethical practice by employers is that they typically lay off older workers during an economic slowdown in favor of hiring younger and cheaper laborers.
+This is clearly discrimination and often occurs during a recession.
+To prevent this, federal law should require companies to rehire their former employees who were previously laid off before they may find a replacement for the position.

 Layoffs (CEO)

-To prevent frivolous layoffs, legislation should be considered that requires the CEO of a company to be laid off as well as their employees.
-This policy would ensure that the executive did everything that was possible to prevent layoffs from occurring within their company.
+As an additional measure to prevent unnecessary layoffs from occurring, legislation should be considered that requires the CEO of a company to be laid off along with their employees.
+Adopting this policy will ensure that the executive did everything that was possible in order to prevent the layoffs from occurring within their company.

 Unpaid Work

-Unpaid overtime work (for salaried employees) is a violation of a worker's civil rights.
-America is not a slave state so federal law is needed to require employers to pay for all work performed by their employees, whether they are salary- or hourly-based.
+Employers not paying for overtime work by salaried employees is a violation of a worker's civil rights.
+America is not a slavery state so federal law is needed to require companies to pay for all work performed by their employees, whether they are salary- or hourly-based.

 Non-Compete

 Many companies require the newly hired to sign a non-compete agreement or they won't be offered the job.
-However, non-compete clauses limit one's availability to find work which results in violating a worker's civil right for employment.
+However, non-compete clauses limits the availability to find work elsewhere, which is a violation of a worker's civil rights.

-Employers may say that non-compete clauses are necessary to retain qualified workers, but that effort should be accomplished by offering incentives to their employees (such as higher pay).
-Legislation should be considered that makes all non-compete agreements null and void in value, and by doing so, reinstates a citizen's right to work in this country.
+Employers may say that non-compete clauses are necessary to retain qualified workers, but that effort should be accomplished by offering greater incentives to their employees such as higher pay and benefits.
+Legislation needs to be considered that makes non-compete agreements null and void in value, and by doing so, reinstates a citizen's right to work in this country.

 Outsourcing

-Outsourcing to foreign countries not only harms individual workers by limiting their prospects, it also becomes detrimental to the nation's economy as well.
-Solving outsourcing is simple: companies that wish to do business in the country should be required to provide such products and services within the given nation.
+Outsourcing jobs to foreign countries not only harms workers by limiting their prospects, it also negatively affects the entire economy as well.
+Solving this is simple: require companies that wish to do business in the country provide such products and services within the nation and not elsewhere (c.f.
+World Trade).

 Automated Interview

-Despite several federal laws, people have been discriminated against during the job interview process without their knowledge.
+Despite federal laws, many people have been discriminated against during the job interview process without their knowledge.

-are an applicant's appearance (height/weight/hairstyle/clothing), personal preferences (sports/hobbies), length of time being unemployed, etc. For the latter, the situation has gotten to the point where employers are bold enough to advertise that applicants must be "gainfully employed" at the time of their application.
-These are all discriminatory in nature and violate a worker's civil rights.
+Examples are an applicant's appearance (height/weight/hairstyle/clothing), presentation (manner of speech/body language/facial expression), personal preferences (sports/hobbies/activities), and in some cases, work-related concerns (inexperience/duration-unemployed, etc.).
+For the latter, the situation has gotten to the point where employers are bold enough to advertise that applicants must be "gainfully employed" at the time of their application.
+These are discriminatory in nature and violate workers' civil rights in this country.

-The best manner of solving these issues is to automate the interview process of where the interviewer doesn't have direct contact with the applicant.
-The questions that are normally asked during the interview process should be posted online with the job listing or application.
-By doing so, employers may evaluate candidates to the same degree as before by asking the same questions, but without the possibility of discriminating against them since the correspondence is done entirely online, or through the mail.
+A better manner of solving these issues is to automate the interview process where the interviewer doesn't have direct contact with the applicant.
+The questions that are normally asked during the interview process will be submitted privately to the applicant (by email or postal mail correspondence).
+By doing this, employers will be able to evaluate candidates to the same degree as before, but without the possibility of discriminating against them since the correspondence is handled entirely without direct contact.

-For the special case of not discriminating against the long-term unemployed, human resources should be required to hide the applicant's employment dates from the hiring manager.
-That way, only the duration of previous employment would be known (e.g., two years at a particular job), and not the actual timeframe where it may be determined that the applicant is not currently working when applying for a job.
+For the special case of not discriminating against the long-term unemployed, businesses should be required to hide the applicant's employment dates from the hiring manager.
+That way, only the duration of previous employment would be known (e.g., 2.5 years at a particular job), and not the actual timeframe where it may be determined that the applicant is not currently working at the time.

-To ensure compliance, the automated interview system should be offered by the Department of Labor as a free, but mandatory, service for all employers in the country.
+To ensure compliance by everyone, the automated interview system should be offered by the Department of Labor as a free, but mandatory, service for all businesses in the country.

-Overall, the main advantage of having a federally-mandated automated interview system by the Labor Department is that it prevents all forms of discrimination during the job hiring process.
+Overall, the advantage of having a federally-mandated automated interview system required by the Labor Department is that it will ensure compliance by all businesses and guarantees that job applicants will be treated in a fair and equal manner during the hiring process.

 bottom of page